MicrosoftDocs/cpp-docs/docs/mfc/reference/cbasetransition-class.md

 ##  <a name="cbasetransition"></a>  CBaseTransition::CBaseTransition

-Constructs a base transtion object.
+Constructs a base transition object.

 ```
 CBaseTransition();